Lightning-AI/pytorch-lightning/docs/source-pytorch/common/optimization.rst

 For the majority of research cases, **automatic optimization** will do the right thing for you and it is what most users should use.

-For advanced/expert users who want to do esoteric optimization schedules or techniques, use **manual optimization**.
+For more advanced use cases like multiple optimizers, esoteric optimization schedules or techniques, use **manual optimization**.

 .. _manual_optimization: